alexhovick/ShopZoneCS350/DOCUMENTS/Documents/Milestone-1/Design/AI.md

 Please note that the popularity of frameworks can change over time, and new frameworks might have gained traction since my last update.
 It's always a good idea to research the latest trends and assess the frameworks that best suit your project's requirements.

-## How can I choose a web framework?
+## How should I decided what web framework I should use?

 Choosing the right web framework for your project depends on various factors.
 Here's a step-by-step guide to help you decide which web framework to use: